 When you think of grand Christmas celebrations, usual suspects like London, Paris and, of course, New York come to mind.
 You might also consider Christmas markets throughout the German-speaking world, from Berlin, to Vienna to Zürich, when making your list.

 Yet in spite of their ubiquity, most of the world's best-known Christmas celebrations aren't home to the largest Christmas trees.
-In fact, I'm willing to bet you wouldn't guess most of the massive Christmas trees I'm about to list are where they are.
+In fact, you probably couldn't guess most of the massive Christmas trees you're about to see below!

 This is convenient, considering that Christmas falls in the middle of summer in Rio de Janeiro—why not follow up your Christmas carols with a nighttime swim?
 Or, head to a local churrascaria and substitute barbecued meats for your typical turkey and ham.

 Dortmund might not be as well-known as Berlin or Munich, but as German Christmas Markets go, it's definitely der König.
 This is especially the case due to its Christmas tree, which rises 145 feet above the market stalls below.
 Or, more accurately, Christmas trees: It's actually a display of more than 1,000 spruce streets fastened together.

 If you consider it as a single entity, Dortmund's Christmas tree is the largest natural Christmas tree in the world, as Rio de Janeiro's is artificial, though Cristo Redentor might have something to say about that.

 Phoenix, Arizona, USA